-A community exists through its members.
-If you have created groups via the previous steps, you can use that structure when registering members.
-You can easily assign members to specific groups when sending them the invitation to join.
-Additionally, the member will automatically be presented the registration form upon accepting the invitation, which he needs to complete prior to being allowed to join the community.
+If you have created member groups , you can use that structure when uploading or registering members, by assigning them to the right group during the file upload.
+If you invite members to register onto your 3nm community, they will automatically be presented the registration form upon acceptance of the invitation, which they needs to complete prior to being allowed to join the community.

 To start adding members, click the '+' icon on the upper left side of your screen within your community page, and select 'member'.
 You can also select 'members' in the main menu and click '+ member'.
-There are two ways to invite members: individually or in group.
+There are two ways to add members: individually or by file upload.

 - To invite individual members, you only need to enter the following data: first name, last name and e-mail address are mandatory, community identifier (e.g. membership number) is optional.
-As previously mentioned, you can define a member registration form with data fields that the member will be requested to complete when accepting the invitation.
+As previously mentioned, if you have defined a member registration form with the appropriate data fields, the member will be requested to complete when accepting the invitation.

 - Next, determine whether the member needs to be assigned to a certain group.
-By doing this now, you will save yourself a lot of time.
+By doing this now, you will save yourself a lot of time after his/her registration.

 - Click 'send invitation' and the member will receive an invitation via e-mail.

-If you have a larger number of members, you can easily invite them all at once.
-This can be done by uploading a CSV-file.
+If you have a larger number of members, you can easily upload them all at once via a CSV-file.
 Please note that if you want to structure your members in groups, you will have to upload several files.
 When using a CSV-file, it's not possible to allocate individual members to different groups, but only the entire file.
-So it's more logical to create a csv-file for each group, and to upload these seperately in the correct group.
+So it's more logical to create a csv-file for each group, and to upload these separately in the correct group.

 - Decide if you want to link the members in this file to a specific group.
 If so, type the name of the group.